 National Fire Protection Association Standard 110 (NFPA 110), the Standard for Emergency and Standby Power Systems, contains requirements covering the installation and performance of backup power systems in critical applications where a power outage would create a life safety risk such as those in healthcare facilities.

-Power systems covered in this standard include power sources (generator sets), conductors, disconnecting and overcurrent protective devices (circuit breakers), transfer switch equipment (ATS’s), controls (control panels and paralleling switchgear), supervisory equipment (remote annunciators and remote monitoring), and accessory equipment (block heaters, battery chargers, fuel systems, etc.) needed to supply electrical power to the selected circuits.
+Power systems covered in this standard include power sources (generator sets), conductors (wires and cables), disconnecting and overcurrent protective devices (circuit breakers), transfer switch equipment (ATS’s), controls (control panels and paralleling switchgear), supervisory equipment (remote annunciators and remote monitoring), and accessory equipment (block heaters, battery chargers, fuel systems, etc.) needed to supply electrical power to the selected circuits.
 These components together are known as the emergency power supply system (EPSS).

 The scope includes installation, inspection, maintenance, and testing requirements as they pertain to the EPSS up to the load terminals of the transfer switch.
 Beyond that, the electrical distribution system is covered by NFPA 70, National Electrical Code (NEC) and NFPA 99, Health Care Facilities Code.
 Together these codes form the fundamental standards for emergency backup and legally required standby power systems.
 NFPA 37, Standard for the Installation and Use of Stationary Combustion Engines and Gas Turbines covers the general installation of a diesel generator.
 Depending on the specific site conditions,equipment, and use of the system, other NFPA standards may also apply.